bisdn/bisdn.github.io/network_configuration/stp.md

 The Spanning Tree Protocol (STP) is a protocol meant to build loop-less topologies in L2 networks.
 It works by distributively creating network paths without loops that could be harmful in case of e.g. flooding broadcast messages, by disabling (blocking) ports in the configured bridges.
 This document shows how to configure and test the STP implementation available in Linux.

 **WARNING**: BISDN Linux currently supports standard STP (IEEE Standard 802.1d) and RSTP (IEEE Standard 802.1w).
 For current network topologies, RSTP is the protocol more commonly used.
 For RSTP you *have* to use the packaged [mstpd](https://github.com/mstpd/mstpd).
-{: .label .label-red }
+{: .label .label-yellow }

-## STP Configuration Instruction
+## STP Configuration Instructions

 For configuring STP we assume the following configuration.
 In this document only the switch configuration is shown.

 ![Topology](/assets/img/stp-topology.png)

-Creation of the bridge is the as follows:
+An STP-enabled bridge can be created using iproute2 with the following command:

 ```
 ip link add name swbridge type bridge vlan_filtering 1 stp_state 1